lilitha121/lilitha121/README.md

 - 👋 Hi, I’m @lilitha121
 - 👀 I’m interested in learning Python and Typescript
-- 🌱 I’m currently learning JavaScript React
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on maximum productivity and high performing teams.
 - 📫 How to reach me ngelelilitha18@gmail.com